nkohari/nate.io/content/writing/index.md

 title: My Writing
 ---

+{% article-search /%}

 I've been writing on various blogs and websites for the last {% duration since="2006-07-28" /%}.
-I don't write as often as I used to, which is something I should probably work on.
+I don't write as often as I used to.
+Occasionally, I swear to myself that I'll start writing again, but then I don't follow through.

-{% article-search /%}

 {% article-grid /%}